 No Anticompetitive Agreements with Competitors

-Suppliers are prohibited from….
+As a supplier, you are prohibited from….

 - Reaching anticompetitive agreements with your competitors regarding sales made to Walmart.

-- Sharing pricing, costs or other competitively sensitive information with your competitors regarding doing business with Walmart.
+- Sharing non-public pricing, costs or other competitively sensitive information with your competitors regarding doing business with Walmart.

 Appropriately Protect Sensitive Information – both Walmart’s and that belonging to others!

-Suppliers are prohibited from….
+As a supplier, you are prohibited from….

 - Sharing confidential information received from Walmart with any third party, including other retailers.
 This includes terms of supply, product rollout or development plans, Walmart’s future or otherwise non-public retail prices, promotions, sales, marketing or promotional plans or strategies, category advisor recommendations, production or sales volumes or forecasts, or trade secrets.